-- E-mail reminders will be sent periodically to alert parents of negative lunch account balances through Harmony.
+- Email and phone call reminders will be sent periodically to alert parents of negative lunch account balances.
 Cashiers also give pleasant reminders to any student when they are low or in the negative.

 - Students will be allowed 5 meals/$10 charging limit.
 Starting on the 5th day, negative balance students will receive both verbal and written notices and emails to parents letting them know that their child has a negative balance.

-- If no payment has been received the the 6th meal, for the price of $1 (charged to the students account), the student will be given an alternate sack lunch, consisting of a cheese sandwich, carrot/celery sticks, apple, and milk.
+- If no payment has been received for the 6th meal, for the price of $1 (charged to the students' account), the student will be given an alternate sack lunch, consisting of a cheese sandwich, carrot/celery sticks, apple, and milk.
 There is no alternate breakfast.
 Students will be allowed to get this meal for 5 days.
 This meal will only be allowed to negative balance students.

 - If by the 11th day there has been no response from the parent, either by call or payment, the situation will be turned over to the guidance counselor to see if further assistance is needed.
 Also, on the 11th day, if arrangements haven't been made, we ask that you please pack your child a lunch.

-- We are willing to work with you and would be glad to assist parents in getting registered for free/reduced meal if they qualify.
+- We are willing to work with you and would be glad to assist parents in getting registered for free/reduced meals if they qualify.